MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 ## Save from a related record card

-the Sales app shows records that are related to contacts that are saved in the CRM.
+The Sales app shows records that are related to contacts that are saved in the CRM.
 All records of the same type, such as accounts or opportunities, appear on a card for that type.
 You can save the email or meeting to your CRM from these cards.
 If you already saved it to the CRM from the highlight card, you can't save it again from a related record card.

 1. Open the email or meeting, and then open the Sales app.